-- Data from the parent survey shows that a vast majority (95%) of respondents reported that they feel that their children are safe at school, they feel connected to the community, and included in decision-making. - The employee survey showed 82% of employees who responded to the survey reported feeling safe at work, included in decision-making, and an important part of delivering high quality instruction in Math, ELA, project-based learning science, art and social studies. - Student survey showed 76% of students surveyed reported feeling safe at school, about 80% of students reported feeling connected to school. - Broad participation from a majority of our students (99%) and youth involvement in data collection is aligned with our collaborative, student-led approach to learning and leading.
+Data from the parent survey shows that a vast majority (95%) of respondents reported that they feel that their children are safe at school, they feel connected to the community, and included in decision-making.

-- In the 2023-2024 school year, our goal is to continuously improve the percentage of our students to feel safe and connected to school.
-We plan to keep building our multi-tiered systems of support, focus on student acknowledgements and youth voices through student leadership opportunities, and to engage our English Learner and Tribal families through events, shared leadership opportunities and building relationships.
-SVA intends to further integrate the ELAC voices into the school community, and establish an Indigenous People's Advisory Committee to ensure all voices are represented in our community. - Also planned for the 2023-2024 school year is further development of the community schools vision, which is foundational to SVA and supported by the California Community Schools Partnership Program.
+- The employee survey showed 82% of employees who responded to the survey reported feeling safe at work, included in decision-making, and an important part of delivering high quality instruction in Math, ELA, project-based learning science, art and social studies. - Student survey showed 76% of students surveyed reported feeling safe at school, about 80% of students reported feeling connected to school. - Broad participation from a majority of our students (99%) and youth involvement in data collection is aligned with our collaborative, student-led approach to learning and leading. - In the 2024-253-2024 school year, our goal is to continuously improve the percentage of our students to feel safe and connected to school.
+We plan to keep building our multi-tiered systems of support, focus on student acknowledgements and youth voices through student leadership opportunities, the Community Engagement Initiative, and to engage our English Learner and Tribal families through shared decision making opportunities, transparency, es through events, shared leadership opportunities and and continuously building relationships.
+SVA intends to further integrate the EL family AC voices into the school community, and establish an Indigenous People's Advisory Committee to ensure all voices are represented in our community. - Also planned for the 2024-253-2024 school year is further development of the community schools vision, which is foundational to SVA and supported by the California Community Schools Partnership Program.
 SVA is excited to be part of the Community Engagement Initiative - a community of practice with statewide community school implementation grantees - which focuses on engaging all voices.